LAST UPDATE NOVEMBER 2022

 FROM HERE YOU CAN ALSO VISIT

-Disneysea is a unique park in the world, I’m sure you might have read it before.
-With a size almost the double of Paris Disneyland (!) surrounds the most beautiful (artificial) lake with a volcano (that fires up!).
-We can’t praise it enough.
-If you are on the fence because you think it’s not too Japanese, fear not, the wonderful Japanese groups with their matching outfits, the unique food treats and the special merch makes it the most Japanese experience ever.
-Don’t leave without buying their popcorn buckets, oh! and take a seat for the night parade in the lake.
+Tokyo Disney Resort has two parks, Disneyland and DisneySea.
+While the first one is the classic park with the castle and more focused into Fantasyland, Disneysea is a unique park in the world, inspired by ports.
+If you have already been in a Disney park I would recommend the latter.
+Disneysea, with a size almost the double of Paris Disneyland, surrounds the most beautiful (artificial) lake with a volcano (that fires up!).
+We can't praise it enough.
+The wonderful Japanese groups with their matching outfits, the unique food treats and the special merch makes it the most Japanese experience ever.
+Don't leave without buying their popcorn buckets!

 Nikko is the perfect way to experience a temple complex in the mountains, which is so very characteristic: Nothing can beat the feeling the temples among the mist.
 Do you know the emojis with the monkeys covering its eyes, mouth or ears?
 Well, those are the three wise monkeys, which are over a door of the famous Tōshō-gū shrine; dating back from the 17th century.
 Oh! and don't forget to take a picture next to the super famous red Shinkyo bridge.